Brewarrina Aboriginal Mission Site: History

+According to a death report for Lloyd James Boney written for the Royal Commission into Aboriginal Deaths in Custody (RCDIAC), "Brewarrina Mission became a focal point for the Board's enforced concentration of Aboriginal people in the 1910s.
+So many children were taken away from their parents that Aboriginals tried in turn to escape from the Board to surrounding stock camps, or to the town camp of Barwon Four".
+Also according to the RCDIAC report, the APA would take absconding indentured Aboriginal apprentices to the mission dormitories and mete out harsh punishment.
+However, the Aboriginal people living there often maintained their own community lives and culture, held political meetings, and used their own languages despite the ban on speaking them.
+In the 1930s, the APA undertook more forced removals of Aboriginal people from different groups, bringing them to the already overcrowded mission from as far away as 350 mi.

+The reserve was reduced from 4,638 acres to 638 acres in 1953.
+The Welfare Board tried to move the mission residents into the town, with the aim of cultural assimilation, but no rental homes were available to Aboriginal people, and the council worked against integration.
+The Welfare Board then announced a small new reserve, comprising 30 cheap houses built on an exposed, treeless hill within half a mile of the town, which they called West Brewarrina, and in 1965 all of the mission residents were moved there.
+The residents dubbed their new home "Dodge City", reflecting their knowledge of racial segregation practised in the American cattle town of Dodge City, Kansas.
+Around this time the Welfare Board was dismantled.

-The reserve was reduced from 4,638 acres to 638 acres in 1953 and only a few acres of this were used in 1965 for the station buildings and a small cemetery.
-In November 1965 11 small cottages and a school, a garage, a small treatment room, a hall, and the managers house and office remained.
+Only a few acres of the remaining acreage of the mission were still used in 1965, for the station buildings and a small cemetery.
+In November 1965, just 11 small cottages and a school, a garage, a small treatment room, a hall, and the manager's house and office remained.

 The last burial at the cemetery was in 1971.

 Description

 Today there are no buildings standing.
 The cemetery is located within a large pasture and is enclosed by a fence which is need of repair.
 There are approximately 90 graves with 50 of those being marked by wooden crosses and headstones.
 Near the cemetery there are 2 small burial sites which were recently done in a reburial ceremony of returned ancestral remains.

 Over the old mission area, approximately 16 small interpretation panels are scattered, providing information as to what was once there.
 Remains of the rehabilitation centre are also on the site, including the concrete slab.

 The community would like to further improve the condition of the cemetery as it is need of urgent repair.
 The community would also like to further enhance the interpretation signage to include a driving trail around the signs to enable better viewing.
 The rehabilitation centre, which is now demolished, needs to be cleaned up and possibly a new shed could be built on the existing concrete slab.